timjavins/WGU-C950--Data-Structures-and-Algorigthms-II--NHP3/meta/C950 Planning Requirements Overview (Task 1).md

 #### C1.
 Algorithm’s Logic
 Explain the algorithm’s logic using pseudocode.

-*Note: You may refer to the attached “Sample Core Algorithm Overview” to complete part C1.*
+*Note: You may refer to the attached “Sample Core Algorithm Overview” to complete part C1.* (../Originals/Sample Core Algorithm Overiew.md)

 #### C2.
 Development Environment
 Describe the programming environment you will use to create the Python application, including both the software and hardware you will use.